PathwayITSolutions/ConditionalAccess/README.md

 ### CA400-Guests-BaselineProtection-AllApps-AnyPlatform-MFA-Require MFA for all guest users v1.0
 This is set to **Select users and groups, Guest or external users** with ***Breakglass exclusion***, Target resources **All resources**, Grant **Require authentication strength, Multifactor authentication**

+Select all guest and external users

 ### CA401-Guests-ComplianceProtection-CombinedRegistration-AnyPlatform-TOU-Require TOU for security info for Guests v1.0
 This is set to **Select users and groups, Guest or external users** with ***Breakglass exclusion***, Target resources **Register security information**, Grant ***TOU***

+Select all guest and external users

 You must create the Terms Of Use before configuring this policy.
 You can create a bare bones TOU, install the policy and then flesh out the TOU later if needed

+### CA900-Breakglass-IdentityProtection-AllApps-AnyPlatform-AuthStr-Require Phishing-resistant Authentication for BreakGlass Accounts v1.0
+This is set to ***Breakglass account/group***, Target resources **All resources**, Grant **Require authentication strength, Phishing-resistant MFA**

+Critical policy, as the Breakglass account/group is exempt from most of the other policies.
+It is a strong recommendation that Breakglass accounts are an onmicrosoft.com account with no licenses and Global Administrator role.
+A FIDO2 physical key with a PIN

 ## Privileged Access